Labernator/HoR/Players/Marius/Introducing Experience in HoR.md

 #### Battle Honors
 Instead of being able to buy them with RPs, they can be "bought" with XP.
-With the exception of Team Honors.

 Battle Honors that cost more than 8, can only be bought by the Leader.

+#####The only exceptions are Team Honors.
+These can still only be purchased with requisition points.

 ## Question: Who gains experience?